 - $5 per person and donation requested.

 Reservations started being taken in early April.
 Walks go rain or shine.
 More info: Hobe Sound Nature Center website.

 - 9700 South A1A, Melbourne Beach, FL 32951, 772-388-2750

-- 2018 schedule: Five nights a week, Friday through Tuesday, during the months of June and July.
+- 2019 schedule: Turtle walks are five nights a week, Friday through Tuesday, during the months of June and July.

 - $10 donation

 - No groups.

 Reservations will be taken on May 1, 2019.
 Reserve online at friendsofsebastianinletstatepark.org.
 Programs are conducted by state park rangers.

 During the 2018 season, a Loggerhead turtle was seen on 38 of 45 turtle walks or on 84% of the turtle walks.
 More than 700 people attended the turtle walk tours.

 Canaveral National Seashore